realjoselara/CoronavirusScrapper/README.md

-# covid19api
+# CoronavirusScrapper
-Building an API that returns the current information about the Coronavirus (Covid-19), the scrapper collects the data per country clean it and stores it to mongoDB.
+This scrapper collects the data per country clean it and stores it to mongoDB.

 # Scrapper
 Collects data from [World Meters](https://www.worldometers.info/coronavirus/) stores it in a MongoDB.
 Assuming a mongo db is running in your localhost.